 Addiction Recovery Center of the Black Hills (ARCBH) provides Intensive Outpatient Treatment services (IOP) for individuals who are struggling with problems associated with substance use and abuse, gambling addictions, and co-occurring disorders associated with substance use.
-There are two groups available for those struggling with addiction.
-One group is held on Monday, Tuesday, and Wednesday and the second group is held on Tuesday, Wednesday, and Thursday.
-Both groups are from 5-8 PM, in the Rapid City Addiction Recovery office location.
+There are three groups available for those struggling with addiction.
+One group is held on Monday, Tuesday, and Wednesday at 5-8pm, another group is held on Tuesday, Wednesday, and Thursday between 5-8pm, and the last group is Monday, Tuesday, Wednesday between 1-4pm.
+These groups are in the Rapid City Addiction Recovery office location.

 ARCBH strives to provide flexibly to individuals who have daily commitments such as work, school, etc., who can then participate in evening treatment that best fits their schedule.
 This allows individuals to live their daily lives, but still attend treatment to learn and explore healthier ways to cope and manage life’s situation.